It’s determined by things like:

 3. Lower, or no, tax on lump sum payments

-The amounts that you cash out when you’re aged between 55 and 60 are concessionally taxed, and subject to the low rate cap.
-If you’re in this age group, you can access the first $195,000 (2015/2016 financial year) of your taxable component without paying any tax.
+The amounts that you cash out as lump sums when you’ve reached your preservation age (currently 56 to 60 years of age) are concessionally taxed, and subject to the low rate cap.
+If you’re in this age group, the low rate cap ensures the first $200,000 (for the 2017/2018 financial year) of your taxable component will not be subject to tax.
 Any amount you cash out after you turn 60 is tax free.

 When you start drawing a regular income from a superannuation pension in retirement, the tax incentives are even better.

-If you’re between 55 and 60, or totally and permanently disabled, the super paid to you will receive a 15% tax offset on the taxable portion of your pension.
+If you’ve reached preservation age, or totally and permanently disabled, the super paid to you will receive a 15% tax offset on the taxable portion of your pension.
 Once you reach 60, your pension will be paid to you tax-free.

 Your taxable component is made up of: